Cambodia's Hun Sen receives pledges of support during visit to Beijing - ExBulletin

 Cambodia’s Hun Sen receives pledges of support during visit to Beijing

-BEIJING — Cambodian Prime Minister Hun Sen received multiple assurances of Chinese economic and political support during a meeting Friday in Beijing with Chinese President Xi Jinping.

-(China) firmly supports Cambodia in safeguarding national sovereignty and security, firmly supports Cambodia in consistently promoting major domestic political agendas and economic and social development, and resolutely opposes external forces that s ‘interfering in Cambodia’s internal affairs,’ Xi told Chinese spokesperson Hun Sen on official Xinhua news agency.
+(China) firmly supports Cambodia in safeguarding national sovereignty and security, firmly supports Cambodia in consistently promoting major national political agendas and economic and social development, and resolutely opposes interference by external forces in Cambodia’s internal affairs, Xi told Hun Sen by a Chinese official.
+Xinhua News Agency.

 China will also encourage more Chinese companies to invest in Cambodia, help build the Sihanoukville economic zone in southwestern Cambodia on the Gulf of Thailand, and support the construction of transport infrastructure, said Mr. Xi.

-Hun Sen was quoted as thanking China for providing COVID-19 vaccines and said Cambodia firmly supports China in safeguarding national sovereignty, security and development interests “and firmly opposes to any outside force interfering in China’s internal affairs on issues related to Hong Kong, Xinjiang, and Tibet.”
+Hun Sen was quoted as thanking China for providing COVID-19 vaccines and said Cambodia firmly supports China in safeguarding national sovereignty, security and development interests and opposes strongly against any external force interfering in China’s internal affairs on issues related to Hong Kong, Xinjiang and Tibet.

-Cambodia is a key Chinese diplomatic partner, helping to dampen criticism of Beijing in the 10-member Association of Southeast Asian Nations, with several members engaged in disputes territories with China in the South China Sea.
+Cambodia is a key Chinese diplomatic partner, helping to dampen criticism of Beijing within the 10-member Association of Southeast Asian Nations, with several members engaged in territorial disputes with China in the South China Sea.

 The meeting at the Diaoyutai State Guest House comes amid the Hun Sens’ three-day visit.
 He was due to meet outgoing Premier Li Keqiang later, after which the leaders were to oversee the signing of a series of agreements.